CelliesProjects/FFatSensor/README.md

 1564356928,26.69,23.00,18.44
 ````
 - Where `1564356928` is `Mon Jul 29 2019 01:35:28 GMT+0200 (Central European Summer Time)`
+<br>JS `Date` is the number of milliseconds since 01-01-1970 while the UNIX time is the number of seconds since then.
-<br>To process these time values with JavaScript just take the value and multiply it with 1000 to get a valid JS time.
+<br>So to process these time values with JavaScript just take the UNIX time value and multiply it with 1000 to get a valid JS `Date` object.
 <br>In a console this would be: `new Date( 1564356928 * 1000 )`
 - `26.69,23.00,18.44` are the logged sensor temperatures at that time.
+- A start marker is written to the log file every time sensors are started.
+<br>A start marker looks like `#1572769710,FFatSensor start` where the number is a UNIX timestamp.

 #### Wait!
 There's more!

 - `sensor.startErrorLogging()`
 <br>Starts sensor error logging to FFat.
 - `sensor.stopErrorLogging()`